andrescosta/jobico-fn/GUIDE.md

      cli recorder
      ```
 8. **Send an event:**
-   - Executing this command will dispatch an event to Jobico:
+   - Executing this command will dispatch an event to Jobico-fn:

     ```bash
           curl --request POST \